Metric geometry of locally compact groups: LC-groups: structure and approximation by Lie groups

 \begin{rem} With the terminology of Definition \ref{actions_mp_lb_cob}, the natural actions of $G$ on its Cayley-Abels graphs are geometric.
 In particular, any two Cayley-Abels graphs for a group $G$ as in Proposition \ref{propCayleyAbels} are quasi-isometric \cite[Theorem 2.7]{KrMo--08}.

-For finitely generated groups, Cayley graphs in the usual sense (see e.g.\ \cite{Cann--02}) are examples of Cayley-Abels graphs. ``Cayley graphs'' for infinite groups appeared first in articles by Dehn, see \cite{Dehn--10}; the terminology ``Dehn Gruppenbild'' is also used.
+For finitely generated groups, Cayley graphs in the usual sense (see e.g.\ \cite{Cann--02}) are examples of Cayley-Abels graphs. ``Cayley graphs'' for infinite groups appeared first in articles by Dehn, see \cite{Dehn--10}; the terminology ``Dehn Gruppenbild'' is also used. {Dehn Gruppenbild|see {Cayley graph}}

-Cayley-Abels graphs appear, sometimes with different names, in \cite[Beispiel 5.2]{Abel--74}, \cite[Corollary 1]{Moll--03}, \cite[Section 2]{KrMo--08}, and shortly after Proposition 2.1 in \cite{CCMT}.
+Cayley-Abels graphs appear, sometimes with different names, in \cite[Beispiel 5.2]{Abel--74}, \cite[Corollary 1]{Moll--03}, \cite[Section 2]{KrMo--08}, and shortly after Proposition 2.1 in \cite{CCMT--15}.